Queensferry Crossing: Background

 A crossing route over the Forth had existed at the site since the eleventh century, when the queen of Scotland, Margaret, founded a free ferry to take pilgrims north to St Andrews.
-The site of the ferry crossing became the location of the Forth Road Bridge, which opened in 1964.
-Proposals for an additional road crossing at Queensferry were drawn up in the early 1990s, as part of the "Setting Forth" consultation document prepared by the Scottish Office.
+The site of the ferry crossing became the location of the Forth Road Bridge, which opened on 4 September 1964.
+Proposals for an additional road crossing at Queensferry were drawn up in the early-1990s, as part of the "Setting Forth" consultation document prepared by the Scottish Office.
 The plans met stiff opposition from environmentalists and from the City of Edinburgh Council on the grounds of increased traffic.
-Following the Labour victory in the 1997 general election, the proposals were shelved.
+Following the Labour victory at the 1997 general election, the proposals were shelved.

-The existing bridge had a planned design life of 120 years, but by the early years of the 21st century the planned theoretical capacity for the bridge was being routinely exceeded.
-It was designed for up to 11 million vehicles per year, but this had risen steadily to 23 million vehicles in 2006.
-Between 2003 and 2005, an inspection programme found that the main suspension cables had suffered an estimated 8–10% loss of strength as a result of corrosion.
+The existing bridge had a planned design life of 120 years, but by the early-2000s, the planned theoretical capacity for the bridge was being routinely exceeded.
+It was designed for up to 11,000,000 vehicles per year, but this had risen steadily to 23,000,000 vehicles in 2006.
+Between 2003-05, an inspection programme found that the main suspension cables had suffered an estimated 8–10% loss of strength as a result of corrosion.
 Projections highlighted the likelihood of an accelerating loss of strength, with traffic restrictions to limit loading required in 2014 in the worst-case scenario.
-In 2006-2007 Transport Scotland carried out a study to examine the options and in December 2007, the decision was made to proceed with a replacement bridge.
+In 2006-07, Transport Scotland carried out a study to examine the options and in December 2007, the decision was made to proceed with a replacement bridge.

-The strategic transport importance of the road bridge, and the threat of closure by 2019 if major structural work was not successful, led to fears of serious economic consequences, especially as work on a new crossing was estimated to take up to 11 years.
-Scottish Transport Minister Nicol Stephen commissioned a new study, which priced a second Forth Road Bridge at £300 million, in 2003.
+The strategic transport importance of the road bridge, and the threat of closure by 2019 if major structural work was not successful, led to fears of serious economic consequences, especially as work on a new crossing was estimated to take up to eleven years.
+Scottish Transport Minister Nicol Stephen commissioned a new study, which priced a second Forth Road Bridge at £300,000,000, in 2003.
 The Forth Estuary Transport Authority voiced support for a new bridge in 2005, and in 2006 the UK Transport Secretary, Alistair Darling, spoke in favour of the idea.